SciML/ModelingToolkit.jl/docs/src/tutorials/domain_connections.md

 ![actsys2](https://github.com/SciML/ModelingToolkit.jl/assets/40798837/8ed50035-f6ac-48cb-a585-1ef415154a02)

 After running `structural_simplify()` on `actsys2`, the defaults will show that `act.port_a.ρ` points to `fluid_a₊ρ` and `act.port_b.ρ` points to `fluid_b₊ρ`.
 This is a special case, in most cases a hydraulic system will have only 1 fluid, however this simple system has 2 separate domain networks.
 Therefore, we can connect a single fluid to both networks.
-This does not interfere with the mathematical equations of the system, since no states are connected.
+This does not interfere with the mathematical equations of the system, since no unknown variables are connected.

 ```@example domain
 @component function ActuatorSystem1(; name)